 The SCA Dashboard

 You can track the details of your Shopping Cart Abandonment campaigns using the SCA Dashboard.
-Variables such as carts abandoned vs. carts recovered can be identified using a specified time frame.
+This dashboard can be accessed under Solutions > Abandonment SCA Dashboard.

 Reachable Carts: The reachable rate should hover around 30%.
 This represents those customers you have an email address for and can market to after the abandonment.

-Recovered Carts: Your recovered rate should hover around 4–6%, which represents healthy campaign performance.
+Recovered Carts: Your recovered rate should hover around 4–6%, which represents customers who returned and made a purchase.

-Top Customer Carts Not Recovered: Take a look at the customers abandoning high-value carts who potentially may be price shopping.
-You can add a notification to your conversation that will trigger an email to your customer service team when high-value carts are abandoned.
+Top Customer Carts Not Recovered: Top carts that a contact has not returned to purchase may identify important details about your customer base, such as price sensitivity.
+You can add a notification to your conversation that will trigger an email to your customer service team when high-value carts are abandoned to provide a more customized experience for these contacts to convert them to purchasers.
 Learn how to set this up in Setting Up Notifications for High-Value Carts.

 Reachable carts truly represent the available opportunity you have at any given time to encourage customers to convert.
 So if this number is low, your opportunity may suffer.
 You can increase reachable carts by capturing new contacts.
 Several suggestions for improving your number of reachable carts.